RightsCon Code of Conduct

 This Code of Conduct embodies our commitment to uphold these principles and outlines our expectations and our response.
 We also hope that this policy will promote values of dignity, decency, and respect, and will enable each of us to contribute to a safe and inclusive shared space.

 Participants and stakeholders of the Access Now community are expected to understand and abide by this Code of Conduct.
-Anyone who is found to have violated this policy may be sanctioned or asked to leave Access Now spaces as a result.
+Anyone who is found to have violated this policy, within or beyond Access Now spaces, may be sanctioned or asked to leave Access Now spaces as a result.

 We believe that it takes courage to report cases of harassment, and we salute that courage.
 We also understand that users at risk, including victims of harassment, often are in a less privileged position than the person conducting the harassment, and face more barriers to speaking out, including social stigma.
 We commit to continually improving our support for survivors and efforts to prevent future harms.